What is DBT?

 Individual Therapy is used to formulate treatment objectives, reinforce commitment to change, explore behaviors through the use of chain analysis, integrate newly acquired skills into daily life, and validate clients progress.

 Skills Training Group is used to teach new skills and explore their outcomes.
 DBT has divided skills training into four skills modules.
+The module topics are:

 Core Mindfulness – Focusing one’s attention, staying in the present moment, and accepting life as it is.

 Distress Tolerance – Managing pain skillfully, and responding in ways that do not exacerbate situations.

 Emotion Regulation – Reducing vulnerability to emotions, and decreasing reactivity to emotional situations so that you can respond more effectively.